Read 'em and weep, Sacramento. Your stupid decisions and excessive taxes and regulations have chased another 5000+ jobs out of state.

 The automaker won't be the first big company Texas has poached from California.

-Occidental Petroleum Corp. said in February that it was relocating from Los Angeles to Houston, making it one of around 60 companies that have moved to Texas since July 2012, according to Texas Gov. Rick Perry
+Occidental Petroleum Corp. said in February that it was relocating from Los Angeles to Houston, making it one of around 60 companies that have moved to Texas since July 2012, according to Texas Gov. Rick Perry.

 Perry last month visited California to recruit companies.
 The group Americans for Economic Freedom also recently launched a $300,000 advertising campaign in which Perry contends 50 California companies have plans to expand or relocate in Texas because it offers a better business climate.